asaadsaad/SD500-collaborative-git/README.md

 12. Create a new Pull Request to the upstream

 ## Exercise 2
-Read the following (Article)[https://backlog.com/git-tutorial/branching-workflows/] and write down your notes on the Branching Workflows.
+Read the following [Blog Article](https://backlog.com/git-tutorial/branching-workflows/) and write down your notes on the Branching Workflows.